 You have 2 main choices for how you want your content secure: either through 2 step email verification, or through SSO.

 2 step email verification

 If you wish to make your player only available through an embed on your own website, click 'Turn off' for Channel page.
-This will prevent your channel page from being accessed directly, and will also remove the channel from your SME Portal page.
+This will prevent your channel page from being accessed directly, and will also remove the channel from your EVS Portal page.

 To set email permissions for the channel, click 'Settings' for Secure Content.
 This will open the Secure content settings tab for this particular channel.